 Dairy goats are also easier to keep as they do not have the need for a large barn like a cow does.
 A simple shelter that is draft free in winter and dry will suffice.
 It can be as simple as a small shed, and the goats will thrive and be happy.
 Each goat needs about 25 square feet of space to move about, and they will do well if they have a place to walk and exercise that is protected from the weather as they do not like to get very wet.
 If your shed doesn’t have a floor, then you can put down pallets and bed them deeply with straw with great success.
 They also do not require a large area for milking, you can easily bring them into the garage, on the porch or another small area for milking and have no problems what so ever.
 A goat will not soil the milk stand under normal circumstances so waste and urine are not an issue to clean up if the goat is brought inside a garage to milk.
 A simple milk stand is easy to build and very low in cost.
 The goat stands on the stand to be milked then is whisked away back to its pen afterward, with hardly any mess to clean up.
 So a small part of a garage, shop or even a porch is just fine for milking a goat.
 Goats have a very minimal requirement for shelter and milking facilities which again makes them a smart choice for the small farm.

-There are many dairy products that are very good made with goats milk and you can learn to make many of these at home with your own high-quality milk.
+There are many dairy products that are very good made with goat’s milk and you can learn to make many of these at home with your own high-quality milk.
 Yogurt, soft cheese, pressed cheese and cultured products like buttermilk become economical and easy to come by, as you can easily make them for yourself with surplus milk.
 Ice cream and other treats such as homemade pudding become even better made with fresh goats’ milk.
 Gravy, cream sauces, and other milk-based foods are also improved with goat milk because of the creamy texture, and light flavor of the milk.
 Goat milk is not only wonderful for drinking, but also for making cheeses and cooking as well.
-The rich flavor and creamy texture makes a lower fat alternative to cream but has a comparable texture and flavor.
+The rich flavor and creamy texture make a lower-fat alternative to cream but with a comparable texture and flavor.